brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

 element within a `Django Response Object
 <https://docs.djangoproject.com/en/dev/ref/request-response/#httpresponse-objects>`_.

-They then each return the verified element, in case further testing is required that the assertion cannot handle.
+Each assertion returns the verified element.
+This is so that any further required testing that the assertion didn't handle can be easily performed on the element.

 assertRedirects